The Menage

 A week later, the whole Ranimahal at Chittorgarh was busy, with preparations to welcome the new bride.
 Ranima had thrown a lot of responsibilities her way, perhaps to train her right, the next time around.
 She had overlooked the decorations of the new bride’s room, the feast to be laid was decided by her, and she had even chosen the gifts to be given away to the kin.
 In a way, keeping her busy made Ajbante Kanwar feel comfortable.
 The idle mind gave way to thoughts.
 But each night, she had traced the features of Amar Singh that resembled his father, admiringly, smiling a melancholy smile and holding him close.
 It was as though with each passing day, she felt a little distant from Kunwar Partap.

-She scrutinised all the arrangements one last time and headed towards Maharani’s chamber to report so only to find someone saying, “They are here.”
+She scrutinised all the arrangements one last time and headed towards Maharani’s chamber to report, only to find someone saying, “They are here.”
 Ajbante Kanwar’s heart ached for a moment, there was a lump in her throat that refused to go and colour flushed from her face.
 She gulped and breathed in quickly before somebody read her face and then walked towards the entrance of the Ranimahal, pulling the veil over her face.

 Kunwar Partap’s eyes lingered for a moment longer than usual as they met hers.
 She had stepped forward to take the new bride to the Ranimahal, as Kunwar Partap handed her his stole.
 Hands touched beneath the cloth, and he had never felt so awkward around her before.
 He had looked away.
 She took the stole from him, wrapped it around the new bride and took her inside.

 Once the merriment was over, she was told by the Maharani to take the new bride to rest in her room until dinner.
-It was then that she had told the nervous girl, “You can now lift your veil.”
+It was then that she told the nervous girl, “You can now lift your veil.”
 She did as she was told, for the first time staring at whom her kin called ‘The competition’; she had the warmest smile.

 “You like your room?”
 She had asked.
 The bride nodded affirmatively.